 Truvada is taken in combination with other anti-HIV drugs such as non-nukes (NNRTIs) or protease inhibitors.
-Such combinations are called highly active antiretroviral therapy, or HAART.
-For more information on HAART, see CATIE's A Practical Guide to HIV Drug Treatment.
+Such combinations are called antiretroviral therapy, or ART.
+For more information on ART, see CATIE's Your Guide to HIV Treatment.

-For many people with HIV/AIDS (PHAs), the use of HAART has increased their CD4+ cell counts and decreased the amount of HIV in their blood (viral load).
+For many people with HIV, the use of ART has increased their CD4+ cell counts and decreased the amount of HIV in their blood (viral load).
 These beneficial effects help to reduce the risk of developing a life-threatening infection.
 Neither Truvada nor any other anti-HIV medication is a cure for HIV.
 It is therefore important that you do the following:

 - See your doctor regularly so that he/she monitors your health.